Why You Should Consider the “Swolphin” Rather Than A Disney Hotel

-As you may be aware, in addition to the Disney hotels on Walt Disney World property, there is a non-Disney hotel complex that occupies prime real estate — the Walt Disney World Swolphin.
-(OK, I know that’s not a real place, but I view the Walt Disney World Swan and Dolphin as largely interchangeable hotels that share common resort grounds and amenities, so this nomenclature seems more appropriate.)
-We’re often asked about this resort, with people wondering why someone would stay at the Swolphin rather than a “traditional” Disney hotel.
-As it turns out, there ARE good reasons, and I thought they were worth sharing.
-Read on to find out more!
+Did you know that there’s a non-Disney hotel complex on prime real estate, right on Disney property?
+It’s the Walt Disney World Swolphin!
+OK, OK, I know that’s not a real place, but the Walt Disney World Swan (and Swan Reserve) and Dolphin should be viewed as essentially one large resort complex.
+They share common grounds and amenities, and “Swolphin” is easier than saying “Swan, Swan Reserve, and Dolphin” every time we’re discussing the property.
+We’re often asked why someone would stay at the Swolphin rather than a “traditional” Disney hotel.
+As it turns out, there ARE good reasons — read on to find out more!

 You Might Not Have to Pay

-As a frequent Disney traveler, I have always lamented the fact that Disney doesn’t have any sort of rewards program like other hotel chains or airlines have where you get free nights based upon how often you go.
-The Swolphin, as a Starwood property, is a notable exception.
-This means that you get Starwood points when you stay there and, more importantly, you can USE Starwood points to book there.
-The upshot of this, of course, is that if you travel a decent amount for work or pleasure and you’re a member of Starwood’s Preferred Guest program, you may have points that will cover or at least offset the cost of the room.
-In fact, I have stayed at the Swolphin several times over the years, and only once have I actually paid for a room.
+As a frequent Disney traveler, I have always lamented the fact that Disney doesn’t have any sort of rewards program, where you earn free nights based on how often you go.
+The Swolphin, as a Marriott property, is a notable exception.
+This means that you get Marriott points when you stay there and, more importantly, you can USE Marriott points to book there.
+The upshot of this, of course, is that if you travel a decent amount for work or pleasure and you’re a member of Marriott’s Bonvoy program, you may have points that will cover or at least offset the cost of the room.
+In fact, I have stayed at the Swolphin several times over the years, and I have stayed there for free FAR more than I have paid.

 If You Do Pay, It Can Be a Relative Bargain

 One often overlooked aspect of the Swolphin is the quality of the amenities there.
-For example, Stormalong Bay has a deserved reputation as one of, if not the best, pool on Disney property, but the pool situation at the Swolphin is no slouch and can hold its own with any other pool at Walt Disney World.
-In addition to a traditional rectangular pool near the bar (which sort of serves as the unofficial “adult” pool), there is a kiddie pool, a large-ish shallow pool for small children, and a huge free-form pool with a large water slide and waterfall-covered grotto.
+For example, Stormalong Bay has a deserved reputation as the best pool on Disney property, but the main pool area at the Swolphin is at least as good as any other pool at Walt Disney World.
+In addition to a traditional rectangular pool near the bar (which sort of serves as the unofficial “adult” pool), there is a kiddie pool, a large-ish shallow pool for small children, two hot tubs, and a huge free-form pool with a large water slide and waterfall-covered grotto.
 Yes, you can see the back side of water without waiting in line for the Jungle Cruise!

-Some of the best, but least heralded, restaurants on Disney property call the Swolphin home.
+Some of the most underappreciated restaurants on Disney property call the Swolphin home, like Todd English’s bluezoo and Shula’s Steak House.
+Yes, Shula’s is a chain that you can go to outside of Disney World, and yes, it’s expensive, but the meat is very high quality and blows the doors off of a place like Yachtsman Steakhouse.
 What’s more, they tend to be relatively easy to get into, even on short notice, particularly if you go through the resort or restaurant directly as opposed to booking through Disney.
-Dani did a great write up on the various food options at the resort a while back, so please take a look at that for more details.

 Location, Location, Location…